The Ultimates 2: Plot synopsis

-One year after the end of The Ultimates, public opinion has turned against the team, after they're deployed to fight in the middle eastern nation of Iraq.
-They are seen by the public as a government strike force. made to silence international dissent.
-Opinion is turned further against them after it is leaked by a mole in the team, that Bruce Banner is the Hulk, is responsible for hundreds of deaths, and that S.H.I.E.L.D. was trying to cover up his involvement.
-Betty Ross, the Ultimates PR specialist, and Bruce's girlfriend, although reluctant, chooses her position, and the team, over Bruce, ultimately choosing to let Banner die.
-Bruce Banner is given the death penalty and executed.
-Janet van Dyne and Steve Rogers are dating after the events of the previous book.
-Janet quickly grows tired of Steve, and the way that they only ever visit old folks, and starts secretly seeing Hank Pym, her ex-husband again.
+One year after the end of The Ultimates, public opinion has turned sharply against the team following their deployment to the Middle Eastern nation of Iraq.
+They are increasingly viewed by the public as a government strike force created to silence international dissent.
+Their reputation deteriorates even further when a mole within the team leaks that Bruce Banner is the Hulk, that he is responsible for hundreds of deaths, and that S.H.I.E.L.D. attempted to cover up his involvement.
+Betty Ross, the Ultimates’ PR specialist and Bruce’s girlfriend, reluctantly chooses her position—and the team—over him, ultimately allowing Banner to die.
+Banner receives the death penalty and is seemingly executed.
+Meanwhile, Janet Pym and Steve Rogers have begun dating after the events of the previous book.
+Janet quickly grows tired of Steve and his habit of only visiting elderly acquaintances, and she begins secretly seeing her ex-husband, Hank Pym, again.
 Tony Stark, Iron Man, is dating Natasha Romanov, the Black Widow.
-He builds an Iron Man-like suit for her, and later proposes.
+He builds her an Iron Man-style suit and later proposes to her.

-The Ultimates, in a meeting with European heroes, learn from Norwegian member, Gunnar Golmen, that Thor is actually Thorlief, an escaped mental patient who stole advanced technology from the Norwegian government.
-This further undermines the team.
-Thor confides in his friend Volstagg, who was not actually there, making everyone think he is insane, and bringing credibility to Golmen's claims.
-The Ultimates attempt to take Thor into custody, fighting and defeating him.
-Thor is incarcerated into a mental hospital.
-Thor believes Golmen to be his brother Loki, and tries to explain this, but nobody believes him.
+During a meeting with European heroes, the Ultimates learn from Norwegian scientist Gunnar Golmen that Thor is actually his brother Thorlief, a former mental patient who escaped and stole advanced technology from the Norwegian government.
+The revelation further damages the team’s credibility.
+Thor confides in his friend Volstagg the Voluminous—who is not actually present—making him appear delusional and lending weight to Golmen’s claims.
+After an incident in Italy, the Ultimates attempt to take Thor into custody, narrowly defeating him by removing his belt.
+He is then confined to a psychiatric hospital, where he insists that Golmen is actually his brother Loki in disguise, but no one believes him.

-Hank Pym, estranged from the team, attempts to convince S.H.I.E.L.D.
-Director General Nick Fury to let him rejoin, under the alias Ant-Man, who refuses.
-Pym tries to pitch his Ultron project to Fury, who once again shuts him down.
-Pym, as Ant-Man, joins a street-level superhero team, known as The Defenders, who are mostly miserable jokes, who lie about knowing Doctor Strange.
-They are led by Valkyrie, a blonde girl, who likes Thor, snores loudly and lies about being a kung-fu expert, despite really only being an orange belt.
-The other members are Nighthawk, Son of Satan, Black Knight, Hellcat, Power Man, and Whiz Kid, all of whom are similarly jokes and failures.
-Pym is mad at himself for being a part of this.
-The Defenders attempt to stop teenagers from stealing cigarettes and make fools of themselves, failing miserably, with Nighthawk nearly dying, and being thrown in the ICU.
-A dejected Hank gets a promising call from an unknown group, and immediately gets to work.
+Hank Pym, estranged from the team, tries to convince S.H.I.E.L.D.
+Director General Nick Fury to let him rejoin under the alias Ant-Man, but Fury refuses.
+Pym then attempts to pitch his Ultron project, only to be shut down again.
+Frustrated, Pym—now operating as Ant-Man—joins a street-level superhero team known as the Defenders, a group composed mostly of miserable jokes who lie about knowing Doctor Strange.
+They are led by Valkyrie, a blonde girl who likes Thor, snores loudly, and falsely claims to be a kung-fu expert despite only holding an orange belt.
+The other members—Nighthawk, Son of Satan, Black Knight, Hellcat, Power Man, and Whiz Kid—are similarly inept and unsuccessful.
+Pym quickly grows upset with himself for sinking to this level.
+When the Defenders attempt to stop a group of teenagers from stealing cigarettes, they end up humiliating themselves, failing miserably and nearly resulting in Nighthawk's death.
+Just as Hank hits his low point, he receives a promising call from an unknown group and immediately gets to work.